willisc92/expensify-app/readme.md

 download heroku CLI - https://devcenter.heroku.com/articles/heroku-cli
 login from command prompt - heroku login

-# To clone an existing repo:
+# To set remote to existing repo:
-clone the repo - heroku git:cline -a wc-expensify cd expensify
+heroku git:remote -a wc-expensify

 # To create a new heroku app (adds new git remote to local repository):
 heroku create app name